Kyle-Simpson/fgh_utilities/README.md

 # fgh_utilities
-Code written for FGH team creating utility functions
+Some samples of code written for FGH team creating utility functions